 Pale Ale – Pale Ale is brewed to be bright and crisp.
-Dry hopped with Cascade and Meridian hops to provide a floral aroma with elements of citrus and pine.
+Dry-hopped with Cascade and Meridian hops to provide a floral aroma with elements of citrus and pine.

-Dark Ale – Dark Ale uses very dark, near espresso-like, roasted chestnuts and lentils along with dark Belgian-style candi for a roasty flavor and aroma with notes of chocolate and dark fruits.
+Dark Ale – Dark Ale uses very dark, near espresso-like, roasted chestnuts and lentils along with dark Belgian-style candi sugar for a roasty flavor and aroma with notes of chocolate and dark fruits.

 IPA No.5 – Brewed with roasted chestnuts, roasted lentils, and Belgian-style candi sugar.
 Crystal and Santiam hops are used during the boil and for dry-hopping.
 Crystal hops bring the classic Northwest IPA pine and citrus notes while Santiam adds hints of tropical and stone fruits.